certbot/certbot/docs/using.rst

 certificates or configure your webserver, because our installer plugins cannot reach your webserver from inside the Docker container.

-Most users should use the operating system packages (available from certbot.eff.org_) or, as a fallback, ``certbot-auto``.
+Most users should use the operating system packages (see instructions at certbot.eff.org_) or, as a fallback, ``certbot-auto``.
 You should only use Docker if you are sure you know what you are doing and have a good reason to do so.